fiftydinar/gidro-os/README.md

 - [sg3_utils](https://sg.danny.cz/sg/sg3_utils.html) (Package which contains utilities that send SCSI commands to devices - used by Apple SuperDrive)
 - [rar](https://www.win-rar.com/rar-linux-mac.html?&L=0) (RAR CLI package)
 - [pandoc](https://github.com/jgm/pandoc) (CLI Document converter)
-- [fontconfig-font-replacements](https://github.com/hyperreal64/fedora-better-fonts) (Also known as `better-fonts`.
-It fills the gap of missing proprietary fonts with the open-source font replacements)
 - [dr14_t.meter](https://github.com/simon-r/dr14_t.meter) (support for reading dynamic range of audio files)
 - vulkan-tools (useful for debugging)
 - zenity (useful for showing dialogs & it's something crucial that the base image should have imo, but it's shot down as a suggestion)